ghanmikarim/genericRestMvcApi/README.md

 ### Create Dao Classes
-For database operations we need to create dao classes, for each entity. first I'll create `com.ferdisonmezay.tutorials.genericrestapi.dao` package and then, I'm going to create a `BaseDao.java` superclass which is extended from `JpaRepository`.
+For database operations we need to create dao classes, for each entity. first I'll create `com.ghanmi.genericrestapi.dao` package and then, I'm going to create a `BaseDao.java` superclass which is extended from `JpaRepository`.
  - BaseDao.java